ibhagwan/fzf-lua/README.md

       ["<M-S-up>"]    = "preview-up",
     },
     fzf = {
-      false,          -- do not inherit from defaults -- fzf '--bind=' options
+      -- fzf '--bind=' options
-      ["ctrl-z"]      = "abort",
+      -- true,        -- uncomment to inherit all the below in your custom config ["ctrl-z"]      = "abort",
       ["ctrl-u"]      = "unix-line-discard",
       ["ctrl-f"]      = "half-page-down",